April 2, 2020 0 Comment

 4. High employee turnover

-In fact, high-performing and most sincere employees tend to stay away from any kind of workplace politics as it affects their performance.
+High-performing and sincere employees tend to stay away from any kind of workplace politics as it affects their performance.

-Hence, it is important that organizations take the necessary steps for preventing the development of toxic organization culture.
+Hence, organizations must take the necessary steps to prevent the development of a toxic organizational culture.

 The following tips can prove beneficial in this context: